Provincial credit ratings

 • Fitch Ratings

-Each agency conducts a detailed review following the provincial budget presentation and each agency monitors the province throughout the year.
+Each agency conducts a detailed review following the release of the provincial budget and will conduct ongoing market surveillance on the province throughout the year.

 Moody’s Investors Service: